lcswillems/rl-starter-files/README.md

 and a bunch of optional arguments among which:
 - `--recurrence N`: gradient will be backpropagated over N timesteps.
 By default, N = 1.
 If N > 1, a LSTM is added to the model to have memory.
-- `--instr`: a GRU is added to the model to handle instructions.
+- `--text`: a GRU is added to the model to handle text input.
 - ... (see more using `--help`)

 During training, logs are printed in your terminal (and saved in text and CSV format):